gonzalesluisfrancisco/daq_gert/README.md

 ========
 Comedi driver for RPi ai, ao gpio for the  gertboard daq_gert.c
-Driver: "experimental" daq_gert in progress ... for 4.+ kernels with DT on the RPi2 with the bcm2835 SPI master
+Driver: "experimental" daq_gert in progress ... for 4.+ kernels with DT on the RPi2 with the bcm2835 SPI master with async Comedi commands and triggers The single processor version for the RPi has only the sync analog sample capability
 **********
 Device-tree operation is now working:  Use overlay rpi-spigert-overlay.dtb to load the device module in /boot/config.txt: